andrewwhitman/HatefulMemesDetection/README.md

 ## Conclusions

 The final model can be used in an automatic detection system for hateful memes.
+One recommendation is to tag memes predicted as hateful by the final model with a content warning message and blur.
+In addition, a team could manually review these predicated-hateful memes and either remove content that is truly hateful or restore content that was a false positive.
+Such manual review would be less of a workload compared to reviewing all memes without a first-pass automated tag.

-Based on the preferences of the end user, the decision boundary can be chosen to prioritize the prevention of either false positives or false negatives.
-Continued work to incorporate the visual content of a meme is a next step for the project.
+Continued work to incorporate the visual content of a meme is a next step for the project, along with using advanced language models like BERT for pre-training.

 ## Information